ehamberg/gtdguide/src/lyagtd.markdown

-If your still with me you might have worried that a <span class="action">"research artificial intelligence textbooks"</span> action on your <span class="listname">next actions</span> list is all that is written down about your plan to take over the world.
+If your still with me you might have worried that a <span class="action">"research artificial intelligence textbooks"</span> action on your @@next actions@@ list is all that is written down about your plan to take over the world.
 Wouldn't it be easy to lose track once that action is done and erased from your list?
 Yes, it kinda would...
-That's where the <span class="listname">projects</span> list comes in.
+That's where the @@projects@@ list comes in.

 GTD's definition of a project is very broad.
 It defines any objective that requires more than one action as a project.
 These projects should go on your
-<span class="listname">projects</span> list.
-This list is simply a list of
-project titles and--if you like--descriptions and intended outcomes of the projects.
+@@projects@@ list.
+This list is simply a list of project titles and--if you like--descriptions and intended outcomes of the projects.

 # Contexts

 ![computer!](images/computer.png)

-Contexts are "tags" you put on the items on your <span class="listname">next actions</span> lists saying where the action can be done, or what equipment you need to perform it.
-An action can be "tagged" with a context in several ways;
-the easiest is probably to simply have different <span class="listname">next actions</span> lists--one for each context.
+Contexts are "tags" you put on the items on your @@next actions@@ lists saying where the action can be done, or what equipment you need to perform it.
+An action can be "tagged" with a context in several ways; the easiest is probably to simply have different @@next actions@@ lists--one for each context.
 If you use a new-fangled electronic list manager you can often have "smart" lists for each tags--giving the same result.
 (With so-called smartphones it's probably even possible to use its location awareness to only present actions whose context match your current location.
 If so: that is amazing!
 We live in the future!)

 It is common to prefix contexts with an '@' which makes sense when the context is a location, but should just be thought of as a notation in other cases.